German car manufacturers produce almost six million vehicles annually. It is the leading country in the European Union with a market share of 35.6%.

 Other car brands

-Founded in the 1965, the brand Alpina existed on its own until the end of the 60s, after which it revived in the 70s already under the management of the Bavaria brand with the main task of improvement and modernization of BMW cars.
+Founded in 1965, the brand Alpina existed on its own until the end of the 60s, after which it revived in the 70s already under the management of the Bavaria brand with the main task of improvement and modernization of BMW cars.
 Alpina is not an independent car tuning studio: its work consists in individual refinement of interior and engines of BMW cars.
-Alpina emblem is easily recognizable due to its stylish design and interesting decoration in form of two automobile parts, one of which is pictured on a red background, and another– on a blue one.
+The Alpina emblem is easily recognizable due to its stylish design and interesting decoration in form of two automobile parts, one of which is pictured on a red background, and another– on a blue one.
 There is an inscription “Alpina” on the top of the emblem.
 It is enclosed into the circle, inside which the logo is located.

-The company, manufacturing sports cars, which received the name of Gumpert was created in the 2002.
+The company, manufacturing sports cars, which received the name of Gumpert was created in 2002.
 The foundation of Gumpert is closely related to the emergence of the project “Apollo” created by Roland Gumpert, who previously worked in the company Audi.
 Gumpert continued the development of Apollo together with the Munich technical university and Ingolstadt university of applied sciences, which helped to create a full-size Apollo model.
 Two prototypes were created afterwards.
 The production of Apollo was launched in October 2005.
-The image of a mythological creature, griffin, is depicted on Gumpert emblem.
+The image of a mythological creature, griffin, is depicted on the Gumpert emblem.

 Maybach is a German company engaged in the production of deluxe class cars.
 The company was founded in 1909 by Wilhelm Maybach and his son.
 For some time, the company worked exclusively with individual orders and exclusive vehicles were created.
-In the 1960, the concern Daimler bought the company; and in the 2002, the production of cars was restarted.
+In 1960, the concern Daimler bought the company, and in the 2002, the production of cars was restarted.
 In the middle of August 2012, the make was eliminated to appear again already a year later.
-However, it changed its main idea: from the moment, Maybach’s premium cars become similar to slightly expanded and somewhat differently performed Mercedes S-class vehicles.
-Maybach emblem consists of two letters “М” of different size, which overlap each other.
+However, it changed its main idea: for the moment, Maybach’s premium cars become similar to slightly expanded and somewhat differently performed Mercedes S-class vehicles.
+The Maybach emblem consists of two letters “М” of different size, which overlap each other.
 These letters symbolize the company name – Maybach manufactory.

 Originally, the company was engaged in construction of rigid roofs for convertibles, and it is still engaged in this activity.
-The work over the first company roadster was completed in the 1993.
+The work over the first company roadster was completed in 1993.
 Now it is mainly engaged in production of deluxe class sports cars in a limited amount.
-By the 2006, the company produced three models – roadsters Wiesmann MF 3 and MF 30 and a coupe Wiesmann MF 4.
+By 2006, the company produced three models – roadsters Wiesmann MF 3 and MF 30 and a coupe Wiesmann MF 4.
 All these models were fit with engines and gearboxes of the plant BMW.
 The company produces just about 50 cars a year.
-Wiesmann emblem is represented in form of an image of a gecko, which means that its cars hold the road in the same reliable way as geckos stay on walls and ceiling.
-In February 2014, the management of the company Wiesmann Manufaktur invited employees of the plant at the meeting to report about closing of the plant.
+The Wiesmann emblem is represented in the form of an image of a gecko, which means that its cars hold the road in the same reliable way as geckos stay on walls and ceiling.
+In February of 2014, the management of the company Wiesmann Manufaktur invited employees of the plant at the meeting to report about the closing of the plant.

 Trabant is a manufacturer of East German mini-cars created by the public enterprise Sachsenring Automobilwerke.
 The name of the concern appeared under the influence of a launch of the first artificial Earth satellite by the USSR (“trabant” means “satellite” in translation from German).
 Its emblem in form of a stylized letter “S” means the same.

-It is a manufacturer of East German cars, which were produced in the period from the 1956 to the 1991 in the public enterprise Automobilwerk Eisenach.
+Wartburg is a manufacturer of East German cars, which were produced in the period from 1956 to the 1991 in the public enterprise Automobilwerk Eisenach.
 Initially, the company had the entire range of progressive industry solutions, but by the beginning of the 1980s, its cars became morally and technically obsolete vehicles.
 The enterprise developed new promising models of these cars in the 1970—1980s, but for these or other reasons they were not put in batch production.
-Nevertheless, even in such form, Wartburg cars were traditionally considered one of the most reliable, strongest and most durable cars of their class.
+Nevertheless, even in such form, Wartburg cars were traditionally considered one of the most reliable, strongest, and most durable cars of their class.

 Minor car manufacturers